Grief & Loss Counselling

 Yes, we offer secure online sessions for clients throughout British Columbia.

-If you or a loved one is struggling with issues of grief and loss and are wanting extra support, or are wondering if it would be helpful to come in, please feel free to contact us.
+If you or a loved one is struggling with issues of grief and loss and are wanting extra support, or are wondering if it would be helpful to come in, please feel free to contact us, or book an appointment online.